Background Image

 - Deduct any pre-tenancy invoices

-- Make any HMRC deduction and provide tenant with the NRL8 (if relevant)
+Make any HMRC deduction and provide landlord with the NRL6 (if relevant)

 - Collect and remit the monthly rent received